What is an impersonation or bank transfer scam?

 Cybercriminals typically impersonate well-known organisations that you are likely to trust.
 These types of fraudsters operate sophisticated scams to convince you they are genuine and often pose as representatives from organisations that you might feel comfortable sharing your personal and financial details with.
 This could include, but is not limited to, the following types of scams:

 HMRC scams represent the highest volume of impersonation scams we see.
 Unfortunately, lots of our clients have been targeted by scammers posing as HMRC.
 They’re targeted in a variety of ways including by text, email or phone call.
 When the scammers make contact, they notify the victim they have an outstanding tax bill that they must pay immediately.
-Our clients often report feeling under duress as they’re told failure to make the payment / bank transfer will result in legal consequences including an arrest warrant being issued and a permanent criminal record if they don’t pay.
+Our clients often report feeling under duress as they’re told failure to make the payment/bank transfer will result in legal consequences including an arrest warrant being issued and a permanent criminal record if they don’t pay.
 Sadly, often in a state of panic, victims make the payment, only questioning the nature of the request afterwards.

 Police scams, whereby a scammer poses as a police officer, are very common.
 These are typically phone calls that will catch victims, who are unaccustomed to being contacted by the police, off guard.
-The police scammers will often suggest the local branch of their bank has been compromised e.g. claiming that staff have been stealing money or issuing counterfeit notes etc. They will then instruct the victim move their money into another account for ‘safekeeping’ or make a large withdrawal so that the bank notes can be analysed (before the money is supposedly returned to them).
-In both cases the victims often transfer or withdraw their money and hand it over to the scammer.
+The police scammers will often suggest the local branch of their bank has been compromised e.g. claiming that staff have been stealing money or issuing counterfeit notes etc. They will then instruct the victim to move their money into another account for ‘safekeeping’ or make a large withdrawal so that the bank notes can be analysed (before the money is supposedly returned to them).
+In both cases, the victims often transfer or withdraw their money and hand it over to the scammer.
 It’s only when they lose contact with the ‘police officer’ that they then realise they’ve been duped.

 Banks scams, whereby scammers pose as bank personnel, are also very common.
 Victims often receive a telephone call from someone claiming to be from the fraud team at their bank.
 They’ll often suggest there has been suspicious activity on their account and advise moving any funds into a ‘safe’ account in order to protect it.
-In these cases, clients have been known to transfer their entire life savings to a scammer.
+In these cases, clients have been known to transfer their entire life savings to scammers.
 It’s only when they cannot access their money and contact their bank to discuss this, they realise they’ve been scammed.

 Service Provider Scams e.g. BT Scams, Sky Scams, Virgin Media Scams etc.

 Service provider scams involve the impersonation of organisations used by the victim.
 A common one we see is the impersonation of broadband providers.
 In these cases, the scammer will pose as an employee who will suggest the victims’ internet router has been ‘hacked’.
 The scammer will then ask for remote access to the victim’s computer to rectify the issue and offer compensation for the inconvenience.
 The victim will provide their bank details for the compensation payment at which point the scammer will ask them to check if it has been received.
-The scammer now has control of the victim’s bank account and will typically make an over payment (often from one of the victims’ own accounts) and then ask the victim to refund the difference (to their account).
+The scammer now has control of the victim’s bank account and will typically make an overpayment (often from one of the victims’ own accounts) and then ask the victim to refund the difference (to their account).
 As the criminal has control of their internet banking, they can then go on to empty the account.

 It’s not uncommon for cybercriminals to target their victims having first breached their data.
 By hacking or stealing data fraudsters can set up highly targeted and very realistic impersonation scams.
 That’s why it’s so important that organisations, which hold your data, protect it.
-An example of data breaches, that we’ve seen, which have enabled fraudsters to scam large amounts of money from victims involve the hacking of conveyancing solicitors.
+An example of data breaches, that we’ve seen, which have enabled fraudsters to scam large amounts of money from victims involves the hacking of conveyancing solicitors.
 When purchasing a new home people transfer house deposits and fees to their solicitor.
 Unfortunately, we’ve handled cases where the solicitor handling the sale has been subject to a data breach and the hackers have used the information to contact their clients, with new payment instructions, subsequently stealing their money.